markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

   * Low cost of keeping links open at only 0.62 bits per second

-* Reliable and efficient transfer of arbritrary amounts of data
+* Reliable and efficient transfer of arbitrary amounts of data

   * Reticulum can handle a few bytes of data or files of many gigabytes